mosaos/servlet-sample/README.md

 ## Overview

-This is a simple memo app.
+This is an app for taking simple notes.
 It supports Markdown format (only).

-- For learning Servlet.
+- For **`learning Servlet`**.
 - The view uses Thymeleaf instead of JSP.
 - Not at the product level.
 Validation etc. are quite sloppy.
 - Registration of assets such as image files is not supported.
+- UI supports Japanese and English.
+The language can be changed using the browser's language settings.

 ## System Requirement